 - LGA 2066 for 10th Gen Intel Core Extreme processors like the Intel Core i9-10980XE

-With AMD, things are quite simple as the AM4 socket has been in use since the AMD Ryzen 1000 series came out in 2017.
+With AMD, things are pretty simple, as the AM4 socket has been in use since the AMD Ryzen 1000 series came out in 2017.

 The workstation grade Ryzen Threadripper series use the sTRX4 socket.

-Taking Note of Motherboard Chipset to Confirm Compatibility
+Taking Note of the Motherboard Chipset to Confirm the Compatibility

-While socket is the primary concern when checking for compatibility between CPU and the motherboard, the motherboard chipset also matters.
+While the socket is the primary concern when checking for compatibility between the CPU and the motherboard, the motherboard chipset also matters.

-This is because most of the times, the socket remains the same across different chipset generations.
-This can bring about some compatibility issues, which can mostly be addressed via a BIOS update.
+This is because, most of the time, the socket remains the same across different chipset generations.
+This can bring about some compatibility issues, mainly addressed via a BIOS update.

-However, the oldest in the series i.e the AMD B350 was released back in 2017 for the earliest AMD Ryzen 1000 series CPUs.
-The AMD B550 was released in June 2020 just before the AMD Ryzen 5000 series CPUs were released.
+However, the oldest in the series, i.e., the AMD B350, was released in 2017 as the earliest AMD Ryzen 1000 series CPU.
+The AMD B550 was released in June 2020, just before the AMD Ryzen 5000 series CPUs were released.

 Therefore, the B550 motherboards can readily run the newest 5000 series AMD Ryzen CPUs without any BIOS update.